-M. Response to Investigation
+P. Responding to Investigation

-Vanderbilt University is committed to cooperating with government investigators as required by law.
-If an employee receives a subpoena, search warrant, or other similar document, before taking any action, the employee must immediately contact the Office of the General Counsel.
+Vanderbilt University is committed to cooperating with all government investigations as required by law.
+If an employee receives a subpoena, search warrant, or other similar document, before taking any action, the employee must immediately contact the Office of the

+General Counsel.
 The Office of the General Counsel is responsible for authorizing the release or copying of documents.
-If a government investigator, agent, or auditor comes to the University, a supervisor or the Office of the General Counsel should be contacted before an employee discusses any matters with such investigator, agent, or auditor.
+If a government investigator, agent, or auditor comes to an employee's University office or laboratory, the employee must contact a supervisor, the Office of Audit, Risk and Compliance, or the Office of the General Counsel before an employee discusses any matters with such investigator, agent, or auditor.